pescadores/pescador/README.md

   Pescador makes it easy to interleave these sources while maintaining a small `working set`.
   Not all sources are simultaneously active, but Pescador manages the working set so you don't have to.

-- If loading data incurs substantial latency (e.g., due to accessing storage access or pre-processing), this can be a problem.
+- If loading data incurs substantial latency (e.g., due to accessing on-disk storage or pre-processing), this can be a problem.

   Pescador can seamlessly move data generation into a background process, so that your main thread can continue working.